Aclidinium (By breathing)

 Powder Under Pressure

-- Hold the inhaler with the mouthpiece facing you, but not inside your mouth.
-Press the green button all the way down, then release it.
-Look at the colored control window to make sure your dose is ready.
-The colored control window should change from red to green when your dose is ready.
+- Press the green button all the way down, and then release it.
+Look at the colored control window to make sure the window changed from red to green.

-- To inhale this medicine, breathe out fully and try to get as much air out of your lungs as possible.
+- Breathe out fully and try to get as much air out of your lungs as possible.
 Put your lips tightly around the mouthpiece and take a fast, deep breath.
-You should hear a click sound.
-Keep breathing in, even after you hear the click sound, to be sure you get the full dose.
-Do not hold the green button while you are breathing in.
+You should hear a click.
+Keep breathing in, even after you hear the click, to be sure you get the full dose.

 - Remove the inhaler from your mouth and hold your breath for as long as is comfortable.
 Then breathe out slowly through your nose.